School Meal Goals and Guidelines

 - A colorful variety of fruits and vegetables daily

-- The Renton School District will be using the Health-e Meal Planner menu app starting in the fall of 2016 to provide students and families with a tool to view monthly school menus and to clarify appropriate menu items for each child.
+- The Renton School District uses the Health-e Meal Planner menu app to provide students and families with a tool to view monthly school menus and to clarify appropriate menu items for each child.

 - Highlights of the most recent changes to the school menu: